What Is Hearsay Evidence

 1. Res Gestae

 The rule of res gestae means ‘the facts which form part of the same transaction.’
 This rule is given under section 6 of the Indian Evidence Act.
-The statement of a person may be proved in the court through another person who appears as a witness in court if the fact which he states in court forms a part of the same transaction.
+The statement of a person may be proved in court through another person who appears as a witness in court if the fact that he states in court forms a part of the same transaction.

 Admission is also an exception to the rule that says hearsay evidence is no evidence.
 Section 17 of the Indian Evidence Act defines admission as a statement, either oral or in the form of a document or electronic form, which gives inference to any fact in issue.